The Falcon and the D'ohman: Plot

-Comic Book Guy opens the season premiere by telling the viewers that there will be hints in the episode as to the conclusion of the romance between Ned and Edna.
+Comic Book Guy opens the season premiere by telling the viewers that there will be hints in the episode as to the outcome of the poll regarding the romance between Ned and Edna.

 Homer sneaks late into work at the Springfield Nuclear Power Plant, sings to the tune of The Police's "Walking on the Moon", and marks up his time card to make it seem like he was on time and had put in some overtime hours.
 Homer is surprised to find that a new security guard named Wayne has been hired, and repeatedly tries to befriend him, only to be rebuffed.
 One night, while Wayne is walking home in the rain and hail, he reluctantly agrees to let Homer drive him to Moe's Tavern for a drink, though insists they remain professional afterwards.
 While Wayne is in the bathroom, Snake dramatically crashes through the door on his motorcycle to rob everyone.
 As soon as Wayne comes out, he soundly beats up Snake.
-The story spreads quickly and a news segment that features an interview with Wayne by Kent Brockman and a computer-animated Taiwanese dramatization of the incident soon airs on television.
+The story spreads quickly and a news segment that features an interview with Wayne by Kent Brockman and an animated Taiwanese dramatization of the incident soon airs on television.
 It is discovered that Wayne is a highly-trained former CIA black ops agent, who decided to go into hiding in Springfield.
 He is plagued by recurring flashbacks from his previous missions, which cause him to act or shout them out, as evidenced when he unintentionally attacks Mr. Burns, the boss of the power plant, which results in Wayne being fired.

 Because Wayne can no longer afford his apartment, Homer lets Wayne sleep in Bart's treehouse.
 However, Wayne speaks loudly about past missions in his sleep, causing the couples in the nearby houses to lose sleep.
-Ned and Edna are one of these couples, and they are shown holding each other in bed.
-News of what happened to Burns spreads to YouTube and is seen by one of Wayne's gangster enemies, Viktor, in Kiev, Ukraine.
+Ned and Edna are one of these couples, and they are shown holding each other in bed as Edna winks at the camera (confirming that the Season 22 finale poll asking the audience if they should remain a couple came back as "Yes!").
+News of what happened to Burns spreads to YouTube and is seen by one of Wayne's gangster enemies, Viktor, in Kyiv, Ukraine.
 Apparently, Wayne accidentally killed Viktor's wife with a stray bullet on a previous mission.
 Thus, the Ukrainian gangster and his henchmen kidnap and torture Homer as bait to lure Wayne.
 Wayne tracks Homer down through tracking devices he unknowingly ate, frees him and kills all of the Ukrainian gangsters, including Viktor, with help from Homer.